Max-Croucher/gb-emu/readme.md

  - Add the ability to output a screenshot on command or breakpoint
  - Refactor objects on the address bus
  - Fix some dma edge cases
- - Implement MBC3 including RTC
+ - Implement MBC3 clock support
  - Implement the ability to save games and create/use save states

 ## Lofty Goals: